How Service Agreement Escrow Accounting Works

 After clicking the “New SA” button in the step above, the Edit Service Agreement window will appear.
 Review and confirm or adjust the displayed information brought forward from other related windows.
 Be sure to continue and create the planned work orders for the service agreement, which is covered below.

 Creating Planned Work Orders

 It is necessary to generate the planned maintenance visits before closing the “Add Service Agreement” window.
 The one and only opportunity for the necessary escrow accounting journal entries to be created is along with the planned work orders.
 If the “Add Service Agreement” window is closed even once without creating the planned work orders, the escrow accounting journal entries will never be generated, even if the form is re-opened at another time.

 One noticeable difference in the “Planned Maintenance” window when escrow accounting is enabled, is the appearance of the “Escrow Amt.” column.
 The Escrow Amt. column displays the amount of prepaid cash which will be moved from the applicable escrow holding account and recognized as income on the date of each planned work order.
-These amounts are calculated automatically and are not editable.

 Create the planned work orders in normal fashion.
 The planned work order dates are proposed automatically and may be adjusted as necessary.
 These dates will subsequently be used for the escrow accounting journal entries automatically created as the work orders are generated.
 Refer to the related topic, “Service Agreements – Entering Existing Agreements”.